BelaPlatform/pybela/readme.md

 ### Running the examples

 The quickest way to get started is to start a jupyter notebook server and run the examples.
-If you haven't done it yet, install the python package as explained in the [installation section](#installation).
-If you don't have the `jupyter notebook` package installed, you can installed by running (replace `pip` with `pipenv` if you are using a pipenv environment):
+If you haven't done it yet, install the python package as explained in the Installation section.
+If you don't have the `jupyter notebook` package installed, you can install it by running (replace `pip` with `pipenv` if you are using a pipenv environment):

 ```bash
 pip install notebook